kobenguyent/codeceptjs-webhooksite-helper/README.md

   getWebhookSiteUniqueEmailAddress(): Promise<string>;

   /**
-   * Get data sent to webhook.site
+   * Get data sent to webhook.site, it could be either HTTP requests or email
    * @param  {String} token
    */
   getDataSentToWebhookSite(token?): Promise<any>;